edumunozsala/llamaindex-RAG-techniques/README.md

 - Greater parity / better integration points with common low-code / no-code solutions (e.g. LangFlow)
 - [In the future] A declarative interface allows easy serializability of pipeline components, providing portability of pipelines/easier deployment to different systems.

+<a id="item-coa-llamapack"></a>
+### Chain of Abstraction

+Last February 2,024, to enhance Large Language Models (LLMs) with reasoning abilities, researchers from EPFL, FAIR and Meta have proposed a novel approach known as Chain-of-Abstraction (CoA).
+This method addresses the challenge of enabling LLMs to effectively utilize external knowledge sources in an efficient multistep reasoning process, by decoupling reasoning and the retrieval of granular knowledge.

+While tools aid LLMs in accessing external knowledge, fine-tuning LLM agents to adeptly invoke tools in multi-step reasoning poses challenges.
+Interconnected tool calls necessitate comprehensive and efficient tool usage planning.
+CoA presents a novel strategy for LLMs to optimize tool utilization in multi-step reasoning scenarios.
+The method involves training LLMs to initially decode reasoning chains using abstract placeholders.
+Subsequently, domain-specific tools are employed to concretize each reasoning chain by filling in specific knowledge.

+Planning with abstract chains enables LLMs to learn more generalized reasoning strategies.
+These strategies exhibit robustness to shifts in domain knowledge, such as mathematical results relevant to diverse reasoning questions.
+Furthermore, CoA facilitates parallel decoding and tool calling, mitigating inference delays associated with awaiting tool responses.

 # Content